 The weather in Jamaica is spectacular year-round, even during the rainy season, making it the ideal destination to enjoy a beautiful island getaway.

 Temperatures average 80°F during the months of mid-November to mid-December making it the best time to visit Jamaica.
-This sweet spot is just after hurricane season, but just before peak season.
+This sweet spot is just after low season, but just before peak season.
 The winter months from mid-December to April are known as peak season in Jamaica.
 The weather is slightly cooler over these months inviting an influx of tourists from around the globe.
-Hurricane season falls between the months of June and November, with intensity increasing between August and October.

 Location: Treasure Beach, Jamaica.